Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 Romans 9:22-23 22What if God, desiring to show his wrath and to make known his power, has endured with much patience vessels of wrath prepared for destruction, 23in order to make known the riches of his glory for vessels of mercy which he has prepared beforehand for glory

 Paul is telling us that God has endured much patience; Patience with whom?
-When Paul wrote this letter, who had God been ‘enduring patience’ with for hundreds and hundreds of years?
-Think about it, the God of Israel has only ever been dealing with His chosen people “Israel”.
+When Paul wrote this letter in the 1st Century, who had God been ‘enduring patience’ with for hundreds and hundreds of years?
+Think about it, the God of Israel has only ever been dealing with His chosen/elect people “Israel”.
 Paul is explaining to these believers in Rome, that God has ‘endured patience’ with “someone” in order to show mercy that He has prepared beforehand for glory.
-Paul tells us who that “someone” is in verses 24 through 26.
-The ‘Apostle Paul’ quotes the prophet Hosea to reveal this information ~
+Paul tells us who that “someone” is, in verses 24 through 26.
+The ‘apostle Paul’ quotes the prophet Hosea to reveal this information ~

 Romans 9:24-26 24even us whom he has called, not from among the Jews (Judah) only but also “from among” the “gentiles” 25As indeed he says in Hosea, “Those who were not my people I will call ‘my people,’ and her who was not beloved I will call ‘beloved.’”
 26“And in the very place where it was said to them, ‘You are not my people,’ there they will be called sons of the living God.’”

-This is a CRITICAL juncture.
-Paul just quoted a ‘prophet of Israel’ to a bunch of people in ‘Rome’ as if they were supposed to know all about it.?.?
-Why?
+This is a CRITICAL juncture; Paul just quoted a ‘prophet of Israel’ to a bunch of people in ‘Rome’ as if they were supposed to know all about it.?.?
+Why would he do that?

-In order to understand the correlation that Paul is making between those “among the gentiles” of Romans 9:24 and his reference to “not my people”, we have to go to Hosea to find out who these “people” are.
+In order to understand the correlation that Paul is making between those “among the gentiles” of Romans 9:24 and his reference to “not my people”, we have to go to ‘Hosea’ to find out who those “people” are.

 The introduction at the beginning of ‘The Book of Hosea’ in any study bible will state that it’s about the transgressions of the Northern Kingdom (the House of Israel) that leads to its exile into captivity by Assyria.